nexpy/nexpy/doc/source/readers.rst

 --------------------

-Each importer needs to layout the GUI buttons in *class ImportDialog(BaseImportDialog)* necessary for defining the imported file and its attributes and the single module, *get_data()*, which returns either an *NXroot* or *NXentry* object.
+Each importer needs to layout the GUI buttons in *class ImportDialog(NXImportDialog)* necessary for defining the imported file and its attributes and the single module, *get_data()*, which returns either an *NXroot* or *NXentry* object.
 This will be added to the NeXpy tree.